 Snail, Inc. Announces New Updates of ARK: Survival Evolved and ARK: The Survival of the Fittest

-/EIN News/ -- CULVER CITY, Calif., March 06, 2023 (GLOBE NEWSWIRE) -- Snail, Inc. (Nasdaq: SNAL) (“Snail” or “the Company”), a leading, global independent developer and publisher of interactive digital entertainment, today announced exciting new updates to the popular ARK franchise, including the regional launch of ARK: Ultimate Survivor Edition on Nintendo Switch and the console launch of ARK: The Survival of the Fittest (“ARK: TSOTF”).
+CULVER CITY, Calif., March 06, 2023 (GLOBE NEWSWIRE) -- Snail, Inc. SNAL ("Snail" or "the Company"), a leading, global independent developer and publisher of interactive digital entertainment, today announced exciting new updates to the popular ARK franchise, including the regional launch of ARK: Ultimate Survivor Edition on Nintendo Switch and the console launch of ARK: The Survival of the Fittest ("ARK: TSOTF").

 In partnership with Grove Street Games, ARK: The Ultimate Survivor Edition and the first DLC, Scorched Earth, are now officially available in Japan, Hong Kong, Taiwan, and South Korea for Nintendo Switch players.
 The ARK: Ultimate Survivor Edition includes ARK: Survival Evolved, along with a series of DLCs: Scorched Earth, Aberration, Extinction, and Genesis Parts 1 & 2.
 Players can experience everything that the ARK franchise has to offer in this definitive collection, adding up to thousands of hours of gameplay.
 The other DLCs are scheduled to launch over time.